TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 ## Summary

 In this post, I described a custom cleanup framework.
-If set up in the correct way it provides the following advantages:
+If set up in a correct way it provides the following advantages:

 - Fast deletes that don't overload SQL Server don't block users
 - Easy to maintain procedure with just one cleanup job
-- Easy to set up and troubleshot solution with all settings, statistics and actions in one form
+- Easy to set up and troubleshoot solution with all settings, statistics and actions in one form

-A sample code for AX2009 and AX2012 can be found on [here](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/DataCleanup), but please note that is not ready to install and use solution, all queries should be validated and tested for your environment.
+A sample code for AX2009 and AX2012 can be found on [here](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/DataCleanup), but please note, that it is not “ready to install and use” solution, all queries should be validated and tested for your environment.

 I hope you find this information useful.
 As always, if you see any improvements, suggestions or have some questions about this work don't hesitate to contact me.